maxhbr/LDBcollector/md/SMLNJ.md

                         "SMLNJ"
                     ],
                     "__impliedId": "SMLNJ",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "per SPDX.org, SPDX ended up with this license on the license list twice\nonce as of v1.17 with the short identifier SMLNJ and then added (again) as\nof v1.20 with the short identifier StandardML-NJ.
+                                "per SPDX.org, SPDX ended up with this license on the license list twice\nonce as of v1.17 with the short identifier SMLNJ and then added (again) as\nof v1.20 with the short identifier StandardML-NJ.
 The former list entry has\nbeen deprecated.
 Here, this license is not verbatim the SPDX SMLMJ, but\ninstead the more generic variant as used in the Java CUP parser generator\nthat has no specific references to Lucent and Bell Labs and is therefore a\nbetter choice for reuse.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [